tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP-01-Welcome-Class.md

 ### Overview

-In Today's class, students will be introduced to conversational user interfaces (CUIs) also they will learn how CUIs are disrupting on finance and banking.
-Students will create a robo advisor by the end of the class using Amazon Lex, Amazon Lambda and Slack.
+In Today's class, students will be introduced to conversational user interfaces (CUIs) also they will learn how CUIs are disrupting finance and banking.
+By the end of the class, students will create a robo advisor using Amazon Lex, Amazon Lambda and Slack.

 ### Class Objectives

 By the end of the unit, students will be able to:

-* Describe the applications of conversational interfaces on finance and banking.
+* Describe the applications of conversational interfaces for finance and banking.

 * Recognize how machine learning contributes to create conversational interfaces.